Which medications are considered drugs? – Effects, risks and dependence explained

 Dependency potential: high

-Benzodiazepines rapidly lead to the development of tolerance.
-Withdrawal can be dangerous (convulsions, anxiety, insomnia).
+Benzodiazepines quickly lead to tolerance.
+Withdrawal can be dangerous and may cause seizures, anxiety and insomnia.

 3. Stimulants / ADHD medications